Setting up television, landlines, and Internet

 When signing up for telecoms in France, you’ll likely need to provide your bank details as part of the process.
 Some providers also require an activation charge, so be aware of any additional fees when setting up your connections.
 Having a French bank account will make the process much easier, so check out your banking options ahead of time.

-Be aware that many providers will charge you early cancellation fees, so if you’re not staying for a full year, make sure to check that your contract includes cancellation clauses that will allow you to exit without paying fines – or a full 12 months’ subscription that you do not need.
+Be aware that many providers will charge you early cancellation fees, so if you’re not staying for a full year, check your contract for cancellation clauses that allow you to exit without paying fines — or a full 12 months’ subscription that you don’t need.

 Making a complaint about a telecoms company